alexjohnj/flasher/README.md

 [[flashcards]]
-question = "What is your name?" answer = "Arthur, King of the Britons"
+question = "What is your name?" answer = "Arthur, King of the Britons."

 [[flashcards]]
-question = "What is your quest" answer = "To seek the Holy Grail."
+question = "What is your quest?" answer = "To seek the Holy Grail."

 [[flashcards]]